vizzuhq/ipyvizzu-story/docs/docs/environments/jupyter/databricks.md

 - [x] Set width/height of the Story *

-- [x] Export the Story into a html file **
+- [x] Export the Story into a html file
 - [x] Get the html Story as a string

 *mandatory

-**ipyvizzu-story works in the exported html which was made with the `export_to_html` method, but currently does not work in the Databricks build-in published html.

 ## Installation